 Extensively worked on ITIL Process and ITSM tool implementations.

 Subject Matter Expert for Service Request Management (SRM).

 Sound knowledge of ITSM, SLM, CMDB, Dashboard and Analytics.

 Experienced IT professional with over 8 years of professional experience in IT service management, asset management, software development, process improvement, release management, and business analysis.
 Accomplished leader with proven ability to deliver high quality IT products and services on... more>>

-Not sure which IT Service Management (ITSM) solution is right for you?Download our free IT Service Management (ITSM) Report and find out what your peers are saying about ServiceNow, Zendesk, BMC, and more!
+Not sure which IT Service Management (ITSM) solution is right for you?Download our free IT Service Management (ITSM) Report and find out what your peers are saying about ServiceNow, BMC, CA Technologies, and more!